TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-cloudynlegacy-accountlockoutorrequestingaccessfromanalternateadmin.md

 **Prerequisites**

 * You must have an Azure account
-* You must have either a trial registration or paid subscription for Cloudyn.
+* You must have either a trial registration or paid subscription for Cloudyn

 Learn more: